General configuration settings

-A page with functions for selecting, creating, and importing a survey resource opens.
+A page with functions to select, create, and import a survey resource opens.

 Decide on one of the following options:

-- Select an existing survey resource from the overview and click on Assign surve behind the survey you wish to add.
+- Select an existing survey resource from the overview and click on the Actions column. plus icon in the

 Create a new survey (option 2)